tj-tusharjain/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 ## Benefits of managed disks

-### Performance options

-The demands and needs of your workload can shift over time, either due to high demand during a holiday, sudden bursts of traffic, or scaling up to meet client needs.
-Azure managed disks have several capabilities you can take advantage of to improve their performance and match the shifting needs of your workloads.
-Different disk types offer different capabilities, some disk types have capabilities you can use to ensure their performance automatically shifts to meet the changing demands of your workload, others require manual adjustment, and other disk types can't do either.

-To learn about the options each disk type has, see [Overview of options to improve Azure managed disk performance](disks-performance-options.md)

 ### High durability and availability

 Managed disks are designed for 99.999% availability, to achieve this availability, managed disks provide three replicas of your data.
 If one or two replicas experience problems, the remaining replicas help ensure persistence of your data and high tolerance against failures.